electron-vite/vite-plugin-electron/README.md

 ---

 When we use Node.js API in the Renderer-process, we will build the code into the CommonJs format.
 Sometimes it will cause the console to report an error `exports is not defined`.
+See [👉 issues#103](https://github.com/electron-vite/electron-vite-vue/issues/103)
 Now, before we find the answer, we can fix it using the **vite-plugin-electron/polyfill-exports**

 ```js